-1 Core skills Evaluation 1 Ability to communicate comfortably with children Demonstrated during and carers about injury, sexuality, all forms of child clinical supervision, abuse and sensitive child protection matters observed by supervisor 2 Apply knowledge of child's development, social and Demonstrated to emotional needs to clinical situation supervisor's satisfaction 3 Apply knowledge of consent and confidentiality as Pre reading these relate to children completed, Discussion with supervisor to test knowledge 4 Ability to conduct a comprehensive general Observation by clinical examination of children and young people supervisor 5 Ability to conduct a comprehensive genital Peer review of genital 3000 examination using video or DVD colposcopy examination findings Competency in genital examination techniques Demonstrated use of labial separation, labial traction, left lat anal and prone knee-chest 6 Apply knowledge of genital anatomy (normal, Discussion at peer variants and injuries) to evaluation of examination review sessions, findings clinical supervision 7 Apply knowledge of physical injuries (accidental Demonstrated to and abusive) to clinical evaluations supervisor All medical reports reviewed 8 High standard of documentation of history and Demonstrated examination findings All reports reviewed 9 Evaluation of history, examination findings and Review of medical investigations with INTERPRETATION of these reports factors to formulate an opinion as to the likelihood supervision that child abuse has occurred 10 Produce detailed medical reports in 3 domains Review of medical Physical injury reports Sexual abuse 44 Neglect / at risk 11 Verbal presentation of case and opinion about likely Peer review cause of injury Supervision 40 Conduct literature and conduct literature Multidisciplinary team 12 Conduct literature review relevant to clinical Demonstrate to problem supervisor - at least 42 Collete information from a still be a sure to the one 13 Collate information from multiple sources to provide Demonstrated by recommendations for child's holistic care recommendations in 11 Contribute offerther by an in the reports 14 Contribute effectively as member of Case conference 45 multidisciplinary team 0 1 15 Presentation of evidence using sound reasoning Court and flawless logic!
+Core skills Evaluation 1 Control of the Contro 1 Ability to communicate comfortably with children and carers about injury, sexuality, all forms of child Demonstrated during clinical supervision, abuse and sensitive child protection matters observed by 2 Apply knowledge of child's development, social and supervisor Demonstrated to 2 emotional needs to clinical situation supervisor's emotional needs to clinical situation satisfaction 3 Apply knowledge of consent and confidentiality as Pre reading ٦ these relate to children completed, Discussion these relate to children with supervisor to test knowledge 4 Ability to conduct a comprehensive general Observation by clinical - examination of children and young people supervisor 5 Ability to conduct a comprehensive genital Peer review of genital • examination using video or DVD colposcopy examination findings Competency in genital examination techniques Demonstrated use of gorman oxammanori toomiquoo labial separation, labial traction, left lat anal and prone knee-chest 6 Apply knowledge of genital anatomy (normal, Discussion at peer 83 variants and injuries) to evaluation of examination review sessions, findings clinical supervision 7 Apply knowledge of physical injuries (accidental Demonstrated to and abusive) to clinical evaluations supervisor 2000 - 2 All medical reports reviewed 8 High standard of documentation of history and Demonstrated examination findings All reports reviewed 9 Evaluation of history, examination findings and Review of medical investigations with INTERPRETATION of these reports factors to formulate an opinion as to the likelihood supervision that child abuse has occurred 10 Produce detailed medical reports in 3 domains Review of medical Physical injury reports Sexual abuse 11 Neglect / at risk Verbal presentation of case and opinion about likely Poor rovious 11 cause of injury Supervision Multidisciplinary team 12 Conduct literature review relevant to clinical Demonstrate to '- problem supervisor - at least P. 0 8.10111 one 13 Collate information from multiple sources to provide Demonstrated by recommendations for child's holistic care recommendations in reports 14 Contribute effectively as member of Case conference multidisciplinary team 23.00 000101100 15 Presentation of evidence using sound reasoning Court and flawless logic!
+2 l